vwOvOwv/DeepEISNN/README.md

 ## 🎓 Learn More about E-I Interaction

-Below is detailed information about this repo, which may help further research on E-I dynamics based on this code.
+Below is detailed information about this repo, which may help further research on E-I dynamics based on our work.

 ### Code Structure